IuliaElisa/CAD-omnetpp-project/README.md

   - An auction system determines the next user to be served.
   - Consider introducing weights to improve the algorithm, where users with higher weights are served more often.

-### Performance Comparison

-- Compare the performance (average delay of IP packets) of the implemented algorithms for different simulation scenarios.